 "My sweet, sweet boy," she said, and then, already walking toward her room and without looking back at me, almost inaudibly, incredibly: "I love you."

 I took the bottle and glasses back to Robinson and poured us a drink.
 Wine I could handle, but not single malt Scotch.
 It was hard to take.
 Everything was getting hard to take.
 Robinson downed his drink and gestured for a refill.
 I obliged.
-If I loved Leah—and I was certain that I did, and always would—I loved this old man, too.
-Now I understand that I loved him much more.
+If I loved Leah—and I was certain I did, and always would—I loved this old man, too.
+Now I understand I loved him much more.

 I could not get to sleep.
 A couple of times I looked out into the hall to see if there was light coming from beneath Leah's door, but it remained dark.
-My blankets and sheets were in a snarl that matched my emotions.
+My blankets and sheets were in a snarl matching my emotions.
 Sleep was out of the question.
 Finally I went outside, barefoot in the cold grass.
 I breathed deeply, my lungs stinging with the fresh sea air.
 It was going to be hard giving this up and returning to the scorching central valley.
 Then I noticed a faint glow coming from the fishing boat.
 Was Robinson still working, making last minute revisions?
 That was my first thought, just before I remembered another occasion when a candle had lit the boat.
 I wanted to turn around and go back to my useless bed, but could not of course.
 I knew.
 You know too.
 But I could not stay away.
 I crept to the ladder, up the side of the boat as quietly as I could, and peaked over the gunwale.
 A candle burned on the chart table, now bare—stripped of manuscripts.
 And there was the berth.
 I recognized the hairy back at once, rising and falling, and farther down, past the tan line, those pale haunches hard at work like a hairy little spider spinning.
 So she had lied, then.
 Bert Satin had been lurking around the Embarcadero and not gone to LA.
 Leah's face was on the near side, between the shadow of his shoulder and the candle on the table, so I could see it all too clearly.
 Flushed.
 Tendrils of hair sticking to sweaty brow.
 Half-open mouth emitting rhythmic grunts.
 Eyes tight.
 Loving it.
 Her feet waved in the air like an upended insect.

 The second gap in my memory comes the next morning when I left.
-I am sure that Leah was hoping for a clean break without drama, and I believe I gave her that satisfaction at least.
+I am sure Leah was hoping for a clean break without drama, and I believe I gave her that satisfaction at least.
 So long old chum.
 As for Lars Robinson, God bless him, he probably did not notice.
 I suspect that he was continuing to withdraw from the world, burnt out by Vanitas—and the fire to which Bert Satin had held his feet—and slipping into silence.
 Needless to say, my mind was overheated, too.
 I had to wonder if Leah had set the whole thing up, wanting me to find her with Satin in the very place I had been with her.
 But how could she have known I would be wandering around outside that night, unable to fall asleep?
 Besides, nothing had ever suggested such cruelty in her temperament.
 No, I could not believe that.
 And yet she had deceived me—precisely as I had deceived her!
 But if what I had done with Helen just happened without my wanting it to, maybe the same case could be made for Leah.
 Right?
 Yeah, right.
-An even more troubling possibility was that she and Helen were in on the whole thing together, that it had been a deliciously wicked little mind game.
+An even more troubling possibility was she and Helen were in on the whole thing together, that it had been a deliciously wicked little mind game.
 If it was, who would have been behind it all other than the master of such mischief, Bert Satin himself.
 Sa-teen.

 At any rate, I hitchhiked back to the Valley and got on with my life.
 Sort of.
 I have already mentioned how I came unglued that fall at UCSB, dropped out and went home.
 I got a job with a bank, which lasted a few months before I could no longer tolerate it.
 I did this and that for a while.
 I spent some time in the deep ugly.
-Ultimately, to get my mind off of everything that was haunting me—literally: haunting—I got married.
+Ultimately, to get my mind off of everything haunting me—literally: haunting—I got married.
 I finally took a bad job I was willing to stick with.
 Children were born.
 Years passed, including sickness and health, infidelity and divorce.
 Remarriage.
 Cue the pages flipping on the calendar like they used to do in the movies.
 These days I show up regularly at church.
 I brood over the economy, stock prices and pension plans.
 Retirement—but not yet.
 Not as long as I can still do my age in pushups.
 And I am still tough enough to shoulder my way into those little gaps in crowded time and write the poems Lars Robinson made possible for me.

 But the story is not over, is it?

-In the spring of '62, not long after I quit the bank, in between jobs and girl friends, I looked into my wine-stained soul and admitted that I could not forget Leah.
+In the spring of '62, not long after I quit the bank, in between jobs and girl friends, I looked into my wine-stained soul and admitted I could not forget Leah.
 I had to know if she had forgot about me.
 Also—and may God forgive me for it—there was a thought fluttering around in the dark corners of my mind, and the sound of its wings beating against the walls kept me awake at night: If she did it with Bert, then why not with me?
 By then I had a reliable car of some sort (I do not remember) and time on my hands, so I told everyone I needed a little vacation, packed my camping gear and took off.
 I would stop by Robinson's house and, depending on how that all worked out, stay there or head on into the Mother Lode and up into the high Sierras.